LFIT2021/HelloWorld/README.md

 # HelloWorld
-This is me, following instructions on this tutorial
+This is LFIT, following instructions on how to use GitHub.
-I am working on a CodeCademy Project and this is the first time I have used this.
+I am taking this course through CodeCademy.
+It was requested that I make a change to this file to show how to commit changes.